What does tango have to do with Buenos Aires’s subway you might ask? Actually a lot more than you think!

 Tango at Buenos Aires’ H-line

 I often change subway lines at the station Corrientes which connects the B-line with the H-line, and there you can’t miss the tango references.

 At Corriente’s station a huge mural of Carlos Gardel and another tango star, Enrique Santos Discépolo, completely covers a wall.
 From time to time, there is a couple dancing tango in front of the mural while tango beat fills the station.

-Thus, it was not before I went on the tour that I realized that every station on the H-line is decorated in memory of different tango personalities.
+However, it is not just the Corrientes station that has reference to tango.
+Actual every station on the H-line is decorated in memory of different tango personalities.

-According to the guide from BA tour, none of the big tango stars of a past left any remarkable graves or memorials… Simply because there was nothing left in their bank accounts by the time of their death.
+Apparently, none of the big tango stars of the past left any remarkable graves or memorials… Simply because there was nothing left in their bank accounts by the time of their death.
 They lived the sweet life all the way through.
 Not even Carlos Gardel – the biggest of them all – left enough money for a memorial.